SayStudent.com

 you can borrow up the full cost of your graduate program minus the available stafford loans amount and other financial aid received: view grad PLUS loan program

 private student loans do not require federal filings and regulations.
-You can borrow up to $45,000 each academic year: see loan limits
+You can borrow as much as they need each academic year and save money - build good credit - and pay off your student loan faster:

 view other financial aid options that may be available: see summary of financial aid options